-The first Monday of Lent (50 days before Greek Orthodox Easter) is a Public Holiday in Greece and Cyprus and marks the beginning of Lent and is celebrated all over Greece and Cyprus with a picnic at the fields and mountains (or parks or nearby hills in the big cities).
+The first Monday of Lent which is called “Kathara Deftera” and means Clean Monday, is a Public Holiday in Greece and Cyprus and marks the beginning of Lent.
+It is celebrated all over Greece and Cyprus with a picnic at the fields and mountains (or parks or nearby hills in the big cities).
 Events and activities take place in all towns and villages which feature plenty of music, dancing and delicious vegetarian food at the start of this Orthodox festival of fasting and contemplation.

-Lenten food, usually consists of vegetables, dried legumes and seafood (except fish) such as kalamari, octopus, shrimps, oysters, cuttlefish, mussels, lobsters etc.
+During Saracosti, no meat or dairy food are eaten.
+Lenten food, usually consists of vegetables, dried legumes and seafood, such as kalamari, octopus, shrimps, oysters, cuttlefish, mussels, lobsters etc. Fish is not allowed with the exception on two occasions: on the 25th of March (Annunciation of the Virgin Mary) and on Palm Sunday.

 Lagana is a flat bread with sesame seeds and it is made only on Clean Monday.